probot/mistaken-pull-closer/README.md

 # The desired color of the label, in the event that it needs to be created.
 # Default: e6e6e6
 labelColor: c0ffee

+# Whether or not to close all PRs.
+# Default: false
+closeAll: false
 ```

 ## Searching